Quick hummus is easy to make; your own chickpea dip without preservatives.

 Is quick hummus fattening?
 A decidedly big NO. It has one of the lowest glycemic indexes that I know; around five, it's extremely low.
 It turns very slowly into blood sugar and does little to activate insulin, the fat storage hormone.
 Calories in hummus are moderate owing to the healthy fat in olive oil and sesame seeds but overall it's certainly not a fattening food.

-Vegetable protein should surely be on the shopping list every time you visit the supermarket; chickpeas for this quick hummus dish.
+Vegetable protein should surely be on the shopping list every time you visit the supermarket; chickpeas for this quick hummus dish, green beans and lentils for example.

 No doubt about it, we eat too much animal protein and, since reading Farmageddon, I'm becoming neurotic; animals that have never seen a blade of grass.
 Can you imagine what that does to our milk, beef and cheese?